Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 ## 4. Active and Cancelled Subscription by each Region
 ![Screenshot (93)](https://github.com/user-attachments/assets/554c709f-44a1-4e69-ac05-042ce5fad944)

-- Total Number of Customers by Subscription Type
+## 5. Total Number of Customers by Subscription Type

-- Total Revenue generated Yearly
+## 6.Total Revenue generated Yearly

-- The most popular Subscription Type by the number of Customers
+## 7. The most popular Subscription Type by the number of Customers

-- Customers who cancelled their Subscription within 6 months
+## 8. Customers who cancelled their Subscription within 6 months

-- Average Subscription Duration for all Customers
+## 9. Average Subscription Duration for all Customers

-- Custormers with Subscription longer than 12 months
+## 10. Custormers with Subscription longer than 12 months

-- Total Number of Active and Cancelled Subscription by each Region
+## 11. Total Number of Active and Cancelled Subscription by each Region